 - What do you think are the key skills needed to make you successful in the role?

-- What are your strengths and areas of development? – always provide some areas of development – interviewers don’t expect anyone to be perfect
+- What are your strengths and areas of development? – always provide some weakness you would like to work on as interviews do not expect you to be perfect

-- What would you do in the first month of the role?
+- How would you approach your first month in the role?